Imagine if we obsessed about the things we loved about ourselves

 After a few years of practice, I realised that many of my clients displayed signs of disordered eating, cutting out food groups for no particular reasons, bingeing at the weekend, obsessing about ‘macros’ or healthy eating etc. So I decided to further my training in order to practise in the field of eating disorders and I obtained the title of Master Practitioner in Eating Disorders and Obesity from the National Centre For Eating Disorders (NCFED) in London, as approved by the British Psychology Society (BPS).

 I am currently studying to become a cognitive behavioural therapy (CBT) practitioner.

-I am a fully registered member of the British Association for Applied Nutrition and Nutritional Therapy (BANT), the professional body for nutritional therapists.
-I am also registered with the Complementary & Natural Health Council (CNHC), which was set up with government support to protect the public by providing a UK voluntary register of complementary therapists.
+I am a member of the British Association for Nutrition and Lifestyle Medicine (BANT), the professional body for nutritional therapists.
+I am also registered with the Complementary and Natural Healthcare Council (CNHC), which is an accredited nutrition register regulated by the Professional Standards Authority of the United Kingdom.

-In order to remain informed and up to date, I attend regular continuing professional development events such as seminars, conferences and training programmes.
+In order to remain informed and up to date within my profession, I attend regular professional development events such as seminars, conferences and training programmes.

 I am a firm believer that diet and lifestyle are key to optimum health, but also that you don’t have to live off chia seeds and carrot sticks to be healthy.